-Mr. V Ravichandran (DIN: 00110086), Non-Executive Director, stepped down from the Board with effect from the close of business hours on November 11, 2020.
-The Board places on record its appreciation for the contribution rendered by Mr. Ravichandran during his tenure on the Board.
+Ms. Shubhalakshmi Panse (DIN: 02599310), Independent Director, resigned from the Board on November 20, 2019.
+The Board places on record its appreciation for the contribution rendered by Ms. Panse during her tenure as an Independent Director and as a member of Board Committees.

-Based on the recommendation of the Nomination & Remuneration Committee of the Board, Mr. Vellayan Subbiah (DIN: 01138759) has been appointed as an additional director with effect from November 11, 2020 and holds office till the date of the ensuing 72nd AGM.
-The Company has received a notice from a shareholder proposing the appointment of Mr. Vellayan as a director of the Company.
-The Board recommends his appointment as a director of the Company and the resolution proposing the appointment forms part of the Notice of the 72nd AGM of the Company.
+Based on the recommendation of the Nomination & Remuneration Committee of the Board, Ms. Vasudha Sundararaman (DIN: 06609400) has been appointed as an additional director in the capacity of an Independent Director with effect from February 12, 2020 and holds office till the date of the ensuing 71st AGM.
+The Company has received a notice from a shareholder proposing the appointment of Ms. Vasudha as a director of the Company.
+The Board recommends her appointment as a director of the Company and the resolution proposing her appointment forms part of the Notice for the 71st AGM of the Company.

-As per the provisions of section 152 of the Act, Mr. M M Murugappan (DIN: 00170478) retires by rotation at the ensuing AGM and being eligible, offers himself for re-appointment.
-The Board recommends the re-appointment of Mr. Murugappan as a director liable to retire by rotation and the resolution in this regard forms part of the Notice of the 72nd AGM of the Company.
+As per the provisions of section 152 of the Act, Mr. Sridharan Rangarajan retires by rotation at the ensuing AGM and being eligible, offers himself for re-appointment.
+The Board recommends re-appointment of Mr. Sridharan Rangarajan as a director liable to retire by rotation and the resolution in this regard forms part of the notice for the 71st AGM of the Company.

-Information as required to be disclosed under regulation 36(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('the SEBI Listing Regulations'), for appointment / reappointment of directors is provided in the AGM Notice.
+Information as required to be disclosed under regulation 36(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the Listing Regulations"), for appointment / reappointment of directors is provided in the Notice for AGM.